DEWOLF07/portfolio/network/network-scanner/README.md

 **Risk scoring** assigns a weight to each service based on what it is and how commonly it's exploited.
 An exposed Redis instance with no authentication is critical.
 Telnet is critical — it sends everything including passwords in plaintext.
 The scores combine into an overall host risk level.

-An open port is an attack surface.
-The fewer services visible from outside, the smaller the target.

 ## Run